Ministry of Education, Science and Technology (Nepal)

+Scientist Honorable Dr. Mahabir Pun is the current Education, Science and Technology Minister of Nepal under the Madam Prime Minister Sushila karki.
 The Ministry of Education, Science and Technology (शिक्षा, विज्ञान तथा प्रविधि मन्त्रालय) is a governmental body of Nepal responsible for the overall development of education in Nepal.
 The ministry is responsible for formulating educational policies and plans and managing and implementing them across the country through the institutions under it.
-In 2018, under the second Oli cabinet, the portfolio of the ministry was enlarged and the portfolios of Science and Technology were added to the then Ministry of Education, while the Ministry of Science and Technology was discontinued.
-The ministry is currently headed by the Prime Minister himself.
+In 2018, under the Second Oli cabinet, the portfolio of the ministry was enlarged and the portfolios of Science and Technology were added to the then Ministry of Education, while the Ministry of Science and Technology was discontinued.

 Former Ministers of Education

 This is a list of all ministers of Education since the Nepalese Constituent Assembly election in 2013: